Sustainability

-Polystyrene is a versatile plastic that plays an important role in our everyday lives – from food packaging and medical supplies to bike helmets and refrigerators.
-It’s our belief that it should be produced in the most sustainable way to serve our customers and the public and to protect our planet.
+It’s our belief that they should be produced in the most sustainable way to serve our customers and the public – and to protect our planet.

-Our long-term vision is that polystyrene products should never be landfilled but reclaimed, reprocessed and reused again and again.
-As part of that commitment, we’ve pledged to have 30 percent recycled content in all materials for food packaging products by 2030.
+Our long-term vision is that materials should never be landfilled but reclaimed, reprocessed and reused again and again.

 Our Sustainability Beliefs

-We're committed to driving a rapid pace of change that results in plastic waste being repurposed into new plastic products.
-This includes expanding collection infrastructure to keep plastic waste out of the environment and landfills, coupled with new manufacturing capacity that converts plastic waste into sustainable, life-enhancing products.
+We're committed to driving a rapid pace of change that results in materials being repurposed into new products.
+This includes expanding collection infrastructure to keep post-use polystyrene in circulation for new consumer products and out of landfills, coupled with new manufacturing capacity that converts waste into sustainable, life-enhancing products.

 Partnerships are imperative to achieve circularity.

-A future where all plastics are recycled will require a shared vision, collaboration, and commitments from manufacturers, processors, packaging companies – and more broadly, cities and states – to make recycling simple so everyone can participate.
+A future where all materials are recycled will require a shared vision, collaboration and commitments from manufacturers, processors, packaging companies – and more broadly, cities and states – to make recycling simple so everyone can participate.
 We’re forging these relationships every day to advance plastics recycling.

-Solving the plastics recycling challenge means creating alternative uses for products that would end up in landfills.
+Solving the recycling challenge means creating alternative uses for products that would end up in landfills.

 Our Commitment